 Take Action to Beat Heart Disease

-You can help lower your risk for developing heart disease by making positive lifestyle changes.
-Even if you already have heart disease, doing these things can help you prevent a future heart attack and help to keep your heart healthy:
+There are some heart disease risk factors that are beyond your control: you can't change your gender, your family history or your age.
+However, there are many lifestyle risk factors that can be changed.
+You can help lower your risk for developing heart disease by making a few simple, positive changes.
+Even if you already have heart disease, doing these things can help you prevent a future heart attacks and help to keep your heart healthy.

 Ready to talk to a doctor about your heart health?
 Schedule an appointment with an Ochsner cardiologist.